ipavl/similarity-api/source/index.html.md

 In this example, all student assignments are under a top-level "submissions" directory, with a course-assignment-student hierarchy beneath.

+**Note:** Submission names cannot currently contain hyphens due to the way that results are parsed.

 <pre>
 submissions
 ├───CS110_W17